LinkedIn records a new judgment against it in its fight against a company collecting data from its public profiles.

 LinkedIn evokes a legitimate economic interest…

-Asked again, the Court of Appeal maintained its initial position.
-She spoke out on two elements in particular.
-On the one hand, the existence of a disruption of the contractual relationship between hiQ and its customers.
-On the other, the applicability of the CFAA, LinkedIn's main line of defense.
+Asked again, the Court of Appeal upheld its initial position.
+It ruled on two points in particular.
+First, the existence of a disruption in the contractual relationship between hiQ and its clients.
+Second, the applicability of the CFAA, LinkedIn .

 On the first point, hiQ claims that the interference was intentional.
 And that it was manifested as much by the implementation of technical measures as by the invocation of the CFAA.
 LinkedIn does not dispute these observations, but asserts that according to the law, such interference can be justified by a legitimate economic interest.

-How did the Court reason about this?
-She first considered that in the existence of a contractual relationship, the societal interest of stability was commonly favored over freedom of competition.
-Then took up elements of the Supreme Court's reasoning.
-More precisely: such interference cannot be justified by the sole fact that a competitor would seek to gain an economic advantage at the expense of LinkedIn.
-We must be able to prove that we have acted to “safeguard an interest of greater societal value than the stability of the contract”.
+How did the court reason in this regard?
+It first considered that in the existence of a contractual relationship, we commonly favored the societal interest of stability rather than freedom of competition.
+Then resumed elements of the reasoning of the Supreme Court.
+More specifically: such interference cannot be justified by the mere fact that a competitor would seek to gain an economic advantage at the expense of LinkedIn .
+We must be able to prove that we acted to "safeguard an interest of greater societal value than the stability of the contract".

 To assess whether this is the case, two things need to be checked.
 On the one hand, if the means of interference remain within the framework of “recognized commercial practices”.
 On the other, if they remain within the framework of fair competition.